appcom-interactive/javascript/README.md

     ```

   <a name="commas--dangling"></a><a name="19.2"></a>
--   [19.2](#commas--dangling) Additional trailing comma: **Yup.** eslint: [`comma-dangle`](http://eslint.org/docs/rules/comma-dangle.html) jscs: [`requireTrailingComma`](http://jscs.info/rule/requireTrailingComma)
+-   [19.2](#commas--dangling) Additional trailing comma: **Nope.** eslint: [`comma-dangle`](http://eslint.org/docs/rules/comma-dangle.html) jscs: [`requireTrailingComma`](http://jscs.info/rule/requireTrailingComma)

-    > Why?
+    > Why yes?
 This leads to cleaner git diffs.
 Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don't have to worry about the [trailing comma problem](https://github.com/airbnb/javascript/blob/es5-deprecated/es5/README.md#commas) in legacy browsers.
+Why no?
+The cleaner git diff may be a valid reason to do so.
+However trailing commas introduce the assumption that the last lint isn't actually the last line but the following was accidentilly omitted by the commiter.
+On a side note: The dangling comma breakes consistency when using rest elements, since there must not be a trailing comma.

     ```diff
-    // bad - git diff without trailing comma const hero = {
+    // git diff without trailing comma
+    const hero = {
          firstName: 'Florence',
     -    lastName: 'Nightingale'